pellared/renovate-playground/README.md

 as well as [its repo](https://github.com/goreleaser/goreleaser/) how it is dogfooding its functionality.
 You can use it to add deb/rpm/snap packages, Homebrew Tap, Scoop App Manifest etc.

-If you are developing a library and you like handcrafted changelog and release notes, you are free to remove any usage of GoReleaser.

 ## Contributing